Johnteh/final-_Airbnb_clone/README.md

-Holbertonbnb was the central web application of the Holberton School year one curriculum.
-The project spanned the course of two months and four versions, each of which you can view at the below links:
+This project was a complete web application by A.L.X Africa.
+The project involved cloning some code bases given to us then pair programm with a peer to come up with required outcome.
+We created four versions of the project.This repo being the fifth hoping not the last version :sweat_smile:

 1. [AirBnB_clone](https://github.com/bdbaraban/AirBnB_clone)
 2. [AirBnB_clone_v2](https://github.com/bdbaraban/AirBnB_clone_v2)